d'Orsay museum view

 9. Fondation Louis Vuitton

 The Fondation Vuitton is a museum and cultural center designed by Frank Gehry adjacent to the Jardin d’Acclimatation in the Bois de Boulogne.
 The project was initially projected to cost 100 million euros; however, the final figure is estimated to be more than 780 million euros (with over 600 million euros coming from the French government).
-While the permanent collection is predictable and uninspired, the temporary exhibitions have been exceptionally strong.
-In 2018 the Fondation Vuitton presented a solo exhibit “Jean-Michel Basquiat” and from April 5 until August 28, 2023, the Fondation presented a follow-up show highlighting the collaboration between Basquiat (1960 — 1988) and Andy Warhol (1928 — 1987), a collaboration which resulted in about 10% of the total artistic output created by Basquiat during his short life.
+While the permanent collection is predictable and uninspired, the temporary shows have been exceptionally strong.

-Masterpieces from the collection of Ivan Morozov (1871-1921) and his brother Mikhail (1870-1903) were on display in the much-anticipated “The Morozov Collection: Icons of Modern Art” from September 22, 2021 to April 3, 2022, including “The Window, Tiraspol” (below) painted in 1909 by Mikhail Larionov.
+Masterpieces from the collection of Ivan Morozov (1871-1921) and his brother Mikhail (1870-1903) were on display in the much-anticipated “The Morozov Collection: Icons of Modern Art” held in Paris in 2021-22, including “The Window, Tiraspol” (below) painted in 1909 by Mikhail Larionov.
 The brothers Morozov were patrons of the arts in Moscow who amassed an exceptional collection of Russian and French modern art from the early 20th Century.

 Paris, Vuitton, Morozov Collection